JetBrains/teamcity-docker-images/custom/README.md

 ## 2.3 Podman - troubleshooting
 ### 2.3.1 Inability to execute images with rootful Podman
-**Problem**: When running _rootful Podman-in-Docker_ on a platform whose host platform does not match the detected one, container execution becomes wouldn't work.
-This problem arises because overlayFS doesn't function correctly, causing issues with _CRUN_ and container storage
+**Problem**: If _rootful Podman-in-Docker_ runs on a platform where the host platform does not match the detected one, container execution fails due to overlayFS issues, affecting _CRUN_ and container storage.

 ```
 docker run --privileged -u 0 docker.io/jebrains/teamcity-agent:2023.05.4-sudo-with-podman-sudo podman run ubi8-minimal echo hello